FAKE1007/Incesthook/README.md

 - Nothing yet
 ## To improve / To fix
 #### Ragebot
+- Perfect activate revolver
 - Legit resolver // It will always be here
 - Rage resolver // This too
 - Animfix // Yep, this too
 - Scout autofire
 #### Visuals
-- Thirdperson // Flicking player model
-- Fake/Real chams
+- Coltsense watermark
 #### Miscellaneous
 - Nothing yet
 #### Antiaim